Shopify AI for Store Owners: Best Use Cases in 2026

 Learn more โWhat Shopify AI Can’t Do

-- Make policy-exception judgment calls on returns, fraud disputes, or high-value customer complaints
+- Make nuanced policy-exception judgment calls on returns, fraud disputes, or high-value complaints

 - Manage supplier relationships or negotiate terms

-- Create meaningfully differentiated customer experiences at the app tier – your competitors access the same algorithms on the same plans
+- Create truly differentiated customer experiences at the app tier when competitors access the same algorithms

-- Handle complex B2B purchasing workflows – custom pricing tiers, account-specific catalogs, PO-based purchasing – without significant custom development
+- Handle complex B2B purchasing workflows without significant custom development

 AI amplifies what you are already doing well.
-The data and process infrastructure work typically comes before the AI work.
+Data and process infrastructure work usually comes before AI work.
 For typical cost and timeline expectations across ecommerce AI builds, our AI automation agency pricing guide covers current market benchmarks.

 Google Risk: AI Content and Search Visibility